 Weddings are a costly business and if things go wrong you could stand to lose a lot.
 Therefore having safeguards in place, such as a wedding insurance policy can help.
 There are lots to choose from and it’s important to find an insurer and a policy that’s right for you, and one you can afford.
 If you do need to make a claim there are certain processes to follow and here we look at exactly what you need to do.

-Check that what you want to claim for is covered by reading your policy before you contact your insurer.
+Before contacting your insurer, read your policy to check that what you want to claim for is covered.
+Not every scenario will be included and it all depends on your insurer and your policy.
 You can also see what wedding insurance covers here.

 You should get all the information you need together before making your claim, including:

 Your policy number, which will be shown on your documents

 Details of any loss or damage and how much the claim is for

 Police crime reference number if applicable - for example, if something was stolen

 Details and photos of the claim, if something was broken, for example

 Names and addresses of anybody involved in the incident, including witnesses